originjs/openharmony-polyfill/examples/sdk7-demo/readme.md

 # Demo Usage
 ## Autobahn
 ### 1. Set up WAMP router
-First choose the folder to install the router
+First choose the folder to install the router, use cd to get to it.
 Install WAMP router with(require access to github):
 ```
 npm install --save git+https://github.com/christian-raedel/nightlife-rabbit
 ```
-To install without github, unrar [node_modules.rar](examples/resources) to the folder to install server
+To install without github, unrar [node_modules.rar](examples/sdk7-demo/resources) to the folder to install server.

 Then create a autobahn_router.js file and copy the following to it:
 ```js